Understanding DORA: The EU's Digital Operational Resilience Act

 • Process Optimization: EA fosters continuous improvement of IT processes by identifying redundancies and inefficiencies.
 Streamlined processes translate to a more agile and adaptable organization, better equipped to respond to disruptions and maintain operational continuity during crises.

-Combining EA with collaborative business process management sets up a common language throughout a company, so more informed decisions become the norm.
+Combining EA with collaborative business process management establishes a common language throughout a company, so more informed decisions become the norm.
 Agility is easier when you can see how changes in any one area affect others.

 A Collaborative Approach Is Key